frishberg/Nobel-Prizes-by-Academic-Affiliations/README.md

 ## Contact Information

-For inquiries, suggestions, or further discussion related to the dataset, feel free to send me an email at [frishberg@uchicago.edu].
+For inquiries, suggestions, or further discussion related to the dataset, feel free to send me an email at frishberg@uchicago.edu.